Register your Information for Free Stone Samples Sent Express to You!

 • Moisture Resistance: In Brisbane’s humid environment, selecting stones that resist moisture absorption is crucial to prevent the growth of mold, mildew, and the occurrence of efflorescence.
 Porcelain tiles, though not natural stone, offer excellent moisture resistance and are a practical option for areas exposed to high humidity.

-• Color and Texture: Maintaining the visual integrity of stone in harsh sunlight is essential.
-Opt for UV-resistant stones like quartzite, which preserve their color and texture against the relentless Brisbane sun.
-These stones not only endure the climate’s rigors but also blend beautifully with Brisbane’s lush landscape and diverse architectural styles.
+• Colour and Texture: Maintaining the visual integrity of stone in harsh sunlight is essential.
+Opt for UV-resistant stones like quartzite, which preserve their colour and texture against the relentless Brisbane sun.
+These stones not only endure the climate’s rigours but also blend beautifully with Brisbane’s lush landscape and diverse architectural styles.

 • Durability: The stone should be capable of withstanding wear and tear from environmental elements and human activity.
 Denser stones like granite offer high durability, making them suitable for high-traffic areas.